 - Connecting you with free tutors

-- Offering Learning 101 on topics ranging from time management or note taking to test taking strategies, test anxiety, and speed reading
+- Offering Learning 101 workshops on topics ranging from time management or note taking to test taking strategies, test anxiety, and speed reading

 - Offering learning assistance books, videos, and computer instruction

 If you need help writing correctly, contact the UNT Writing Lab.
 The lab provides an online service as well as maintaining office hours in the Sage Hall, Room 152.
 Questions can be submitted online and are usually answered within 24 hours.

 Now that you have officially signed up for class, you'll need to buy your textbooks.

 A convenient place to get them is Barnes & Noble at UNT, on the northwest corner of Avenue C and Chestnut next to McConnell Hall.